rsksmart/RSKIPs/IPs/RSKIP350.md

 # Rationale

 This proposal is deisgned to enable batch accepts and rejections, because forcing individual votes can be very costly to pegnatories in terms of gas spent.
 To enalbe batch votes, it is important that the batch voted cannot change between the time the pegnatory is notified of the batch and the time the vote transaction is included in the blockchain.
 That's why votes apply to all peg-out requests until a specified point in the batch.
 An alternative would be to divide the time in two phases, one that builds a batch, and another one for voting.
-I nthe voting phase, new peg-outs are queued for the following batch.
+In the voting phase, new peg-outs are queued for the following batch.
 However, this design still has the problem that blockchain reorganizations can change the content of batches, and pegnatories votes should never mutate with block reorganizations.
 Therefore the votes must include either the id of a chain of peg-outs, or a block hash (which indirectly also fixes all previous peg-out requests).

 This proposal ensures that pegnatories will always have at least one full epoch to accept ore reject a certain peg-out request.
 Peg-out requests issued close to the deadline of the epoch will be moved to the next epoch.
 The maximum time a peg-out request can be outstanding is two epochs, minus one block.
 We set `epochLength` to 120, which corresponds approximately to one hour.
 This gives enough time for pegnatories to perform any automated check, yet it doesn't block user funds for too long.

-Redefiniting the batching time in term of epochs allow to synchronize both and that the batch waiting time is not extended by one epoch.
-However, if a peg-out request is issued close to the end of the epoch prior a batch creation, the peg.out may not receive enough votes and it will be delayed until the net batch creation event.
+Redefining the batching time in term of epochs has two benefits: allows to synchronize both values, and prevents extending the batch waiting time by one epoch.
+However, if a peg-out request is issued close to the end of the epoch prior a batch creation, the peg.out may not receive enough votes and it will be delayed until the next batch creation event.

 This proposals has theflexibility to accept/reject all or specific peg-outs to reduce the number of Bridge calls required and hashes transferred.